thefloweringash/kevin-nix/README.md

  * Use a vanilla kernel.
 It is expected that 4.16 will include support that enables the display without additional patches.

+ * Generate the kernel.its file based on the dtbs directory instead of explicitly specifying each expected dtb.